-You can successfully bake gluten-free bread
+You can successfully bake gluten-free bread in under two hours!

 Congratulations on purchasing or planning to purchase LynnRae's Delicious Gluten-Free Wheat-Free Breads Book.
 To help you further in your bread baking success, below you will find: